WDI-SEA/React-Advanced-Calc/README.md

 * 0-9 buttons (store numerical value in state)
 * Equals button (evaluate the answer based on your current state)
 * Error messages if the user makes a mistake (such as trying to use two operators)
-* A display that shows the current number or current state
+* A display that sho1ws the current number or current state
    * You can implement it to match the Mac built-in behavior showing the current value only no operator
    * Alternatively you can show the whole equation if you'd like (as on a graphing calculator)
 * Basic styling to match the Mac built-in app